bhopkins0/OpenVPN-WebAdmin/README.md

 # Todo:

 * Ability to change DNS servers
+* Make it harder to flood POST requests on login page
 * Ability to change password
 * Maybe do something with DNS logs?
 * Support multiple accounts